 Patients of inpatient rehabilitation regularly form lasting relationships with their peers, and create a network of support to depend on after the rehabilitation process.
 Patients can expect to attend inpatient rehabilitation from one week to 90 days.
 While battling the dark seeds of addiction, an expert addiction recovery therapist will monitor your mental and medical condition as you progress to the road of sobriety.

 Identifying the root causes of addiction is the cornerstone of your rehabilitation treatment.
 Exploring the source of your addiction will help you better understand your condition, and helps to ensure that you will not relapse after treatment is completed.

-The medical staff monitoring your rehabilitation will administer specific medications, exclusive to your substance of abuse, that will help to curb the cravings of drug use during your stay, which allows you to focus on recovering.
-If you are addicted to an opiate based drug, like oxycodone, you may be prescribed methadone- which is a synthetic drug that is administered once per day, and satisfies your body’s biological need for an opiate.
+The medical staff monitoring your rehabilitation may administer specific medications, exclusive to your substance of abuse, that will help to curb the cravings of drug use during your stay.
+This approach allows you to focus on recovering.
+Additionally, if you are addicted to an opiate based drug, like Oxycodone, you may be prescribed methadone- a synthetic drug that is administered once per day- and satisfies your body’s biological need for an opiate.

 Synthetic opiate replacements enable you to function as you normally would without the effects of illicit substances.
 Remember: synthetic medications can be addictive, and only serve as a bridge to a life of sobriety in the future.

 - Enjoy 24/7 Medical treatment staff available to take care of your needs